lc-2025/storage-manager/README.md

 On terminal, from project root:

-- To run the unit/integration tests in `development` mode
+- To run the unit tests in `development` mode

 ```bash
 npm run test